menu

 Real Estate Prices & Overview

-The average rental price in Hunters Point Southeast is currently $3,266, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 40.1% of New York neighborhoods.
+The average rental price in Hunters Point Southeast is currently $3,279, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 60.4% of the neighborhoods in New York.

 Hunters Point Southeast is an urban neighborhood (based on population density) located in Queens, New York.

-Hunters Point Southeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
+Hunters Point Southeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Hunters Point Southeast neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics